 In this case, one of the accepted directly measurable metrics is defined as follows

-Just to get a feel for how this ratio works, let's do an example calculation.
+In order to understand how this ratio works, let's do an example calculation.
 Let's say we had 100 calls so far today where an agent labelled the outcome so that we know they talked to a live person.
 So [livePersonToAgent] = 100.
-Since AMD is OFF, the number [allCallsDropped] should be small, i.e. if your campaign and staffing are right then we can only have a dropped call, if an agent is not available for an outbound call that is answered.
-For the sake of the example, let's say we had 2 so far.
+Since AMD is OFF, the number [allCallsDropped] should be small: We can only have a dropped call, if an agent is not available for an outbound call that is answered.
+Let's assume, we had 2 so far.
 Then the automatic babelforce metric will be 2%.

-Now if for a moment, we ignore the number of calls where an agent is connected to an answering machine, then the first metric above gives us 2 divided by ( 2 + 100 ), i.e. damn close to 2% (1.96..% to be precise).
+If we ignore the number of calls an agent is connected to an answering machine for a moment, the first metric above gives us 2 divided by ( 2 + 100 ), which is pretty close to 2% (1.96..% to be precise).

-So the babelforce standard ratio of "ratio of dropped to live answered" always overestimates one of the standard metrics.
-So attempting to minimise the babelforce ratio will definitely keep you on the good side of good.
+Hence, the babelforce standard ratio of "ratio of dropped to live answered" always overestimates one of the standard metrics.
+So attempting to minimize the babelforce ratio will definitely keep you on the safe side.

 Answering machine detection is ON

-Since all answering machine detection (AMD) will definitely have "false positives", i.e. there will definitely be a number of occurrences where the AMD algorithm will determine that the call was connected to a machine but in fact a real live person took the call.
+Answering machine detection (AMD) will definitely have "false positives".
+For example, in some cases the AMD algorithm will determine that the call was connected to a machine but in fact a real live person took the call.

-These occurrences are likely to be greater in number than the normal dropped calls, since as we noted above, a properly operated campaign related to proper staffing can avoid connecting to callees when no employee is available.
+The number of these occurrences are likely to be greater than the normal dropped calls, because as we noted above, a properly operated campaign and proper personnel planning can avoid connecting to a customer if no employee is available.

-For this reason, regulators and industry bodies often recommend a way to factor in these false positives.
-Here is a common way to get an estimate of the rate needed
+Therefore, regulators and industry representatives often recommend a way to factor in these false positives.
+Here is a common way to calculate an estimate of the needed rate

-The formula looks scary, right?
-But actually only the top has changed.
-Basically the frequency of occurrence of false detections of answering machines is multipled by the calls connected to agents.
+The formula looks complicated, right?
+Only the top has changed though.
+Basically the frequency of occurrence of false detections of answering machines is multiplied by the calls connected to agents.

-IMPORTANT: if you use answering machine detection, then in many territories it is your responsibility as the business using the dialer to assess that false positive rate for answering machine detection as well as the dropped rates above.
-Penalities can be applied to businesses who cause silent, dropped, abandoned calls and you are required to be able to provide data on how your use of campaigns with answering machine detection operate.
+IMPORTANT: if you use answering machine detection, in many territories it is your responsibility as the business using the dialer to assess that false positive rate for answering machine detection as well as the dropped rates above.
+Penalties can be assigned to businesses who cause silent, dropped or abandoned calls and you are required to be able to provide data on how you operate campaigns with answering machine detection.

 DO NOT USE AMD in any situation where it can reasonably be avoided.

-For example, if your employees are detecting and labelling answering machine connections in a few seconds, then the impact of that is far lower than the impact of a number of your customers waiting for a few seconds on a silent call that then ends.
+For example, if your employees are detecting and labelling answering machine connections within a few seconds, the impact of that is far lower than the impact of a number of your customers waiting for a few seconds on a silent call that then ends.

-Note also that AMD will always introduce a delay in the call connecting to an agent, even when everything goes perfectly.
-So there is a customer experience cost anyway even in best cases.
+Also note that AMD will always introduce a delay in the call connecting to an agent, even if everything goes well.
+So even in the best cases it will affect customer experience.

-The vast majority of the benefit of using a dialer is achieved not from AMD, but rather from the automation of integrated processes, the reduction of manual steps, the standardization of status codes and recycling/rescheduling rules, the reduction in data entry and the automated discovery of unclean data.
+The vast majority of the benefit of using a dialer is not achieved by using AMD, but rather by the automation of integrated processes, the reduction of manual steps, the standardization of status codes and recycling/rescheduling rules, the reduction in data entry and the automatic discovery of unclean data.

-Secondly, if you do use AMD in your campaigns, then make sure to do sampling to detect the false positive rate.
+Secondly, if you use AMD in your campaigns, make sure to test beforehand to detect the false positive rate.
 This will allow you to determine the impact of AMD more completely and is the only way to ensure you are within reasonable bounds or within acceptable thresholds for territories where they apply.

-In short, consider very carefully the perceived pros of using AMD compared to the likely cons.
+In short, consider the perceived pros of using AMD compared to the likely cons very carefully.

 Some links to other resources